instantlinux/desviar/README.md

 preauthorized time-limited, random URIs used in devops deployment scripts or in web applications such as confirmation emails.

-It operates similarly to the Amazon S3 temporary-URI feature:  provide the tool with the URI to an existing secure resource, specify a number of seconds you want to authorize references to it, and you'll get back a temporary URI good for that amount of time.
+It operates similarly to TinyURL or the Amazon S3 temporary-URI
+feature: provide the tool with the URI to an existing secure resource, specify a number of seconds you want to authorize references to it, and you'll get back a temporary URI good for that amount of time.

 You can set it up on a DMZ network or in the cloud behind an iptables/nginx configuration to provide whatever ACL restrictions you